LGBT activist Esteban Paulón won a seat in Congress

-Paulón earned the votes to be a deputy representing his province, Santa Fe.
+Paulón obtained the votes to be a deputy representing his province, Santa Fe.

 Share